Frequently Asked Questions

 I am a teacher.
 Can I use this competition in class?

-Yes, teachers and schools are invited to share this opportunity with their students and to make talented students in particular benefit from IAAC.
+Yes, teachers and schools are invited to share this opportunity with their students.
 You can use all problems, posters, and materials.
 The registration form for teachers is available here: Registration

-How can I check the submissions and results of my students?
+How can I check the results of my students?

 We have implemented an online tool to check the submissions and results of your students: Login